N1UGK/FX880PDeTokenizer/README.md

 This will untokenize the included sample image and output the result in the resources folder starting at an offset of 0.

-Note that this program currently does not yet read the start and end address vectors for program areas P0-P9.
-It scours the entire file (starting at the optional offset) and outputs all valid BASIC lines it finds.
-This means it could output previously deleted lines, deleted programs, partial programs in addition to the current valid programs.
+Note that this program by default will try to find the program areas P0-P9 and output each to a file, if a program is present for each one.
+In the example above, a file per program area will be output: basic0.txt through basic9.txt (assuming all 10 program areas had source within them).
+The program is assuming that the image is the user RAM area.
+The sample provided in the project (segment0.bin) is from my unit with a single program loaded into P0.

 I can be contacted at jbertier@arrl.net